stashed/docs/docs/guides/latest/volumesnapshot/pvc.md

 **Verify Restored PVC :**

-Once a restore process is complete, we will see that new PVC with the name `restore-data` has been created.
+Once a restore process is complete, we are going to see that new PVC with the name `restore-data` has been created.

 To verify that the PVC has been created, run by the following command,